tatsy/tinymesh/README.md

 Notice
 ---

-The modules are not perfect and their process will fail for problematic meshes, e.g., with non-manifold faces.
+The functions provided by this repo are not perfect and their process will fail for problematic meshes, e.g., with non-manifold faces.
 In such cases, you can fix the problem by repairing the mesh using [MeshFix](https://github.com/MarcoAttene/MeshFix-V2.1).

 License
 ---